Dudleya anomala: Morphology

 Dudleya anomala is a rosette-forming leaf succulent that grows in a caespitose habit, with the stems branching to form dense cushions of rosettes 3–4 dm in diameter.
 The stems are elongated and procumbent, and may reach up to 3 dm long, and are usually 5–10 mm thick.
 Topping the stems are the rosettes, which contain 20 to 30 close-set leaves, that may become somewhat separated when the stem is rapidly elongating.
 The leaves are shaped strap-oblanceolate to strap-shaped, with acute tips.
 The lower surface of the leaf is convex, while the upper surface is only slightly convex.
 The leaf margins are obtuse or rounded, but not toward the base.
 The leaves measure 2–5 cm long by 4–6 mm wide, with the leaf bases 4–7 mm broad.
 The leaves are slightly viscid.

 The peduncle is 5–15 cm by 1–3 mm thick, and is covered in ascending bracts.
 The bracts are shaped narrowly deltoid-ovate to deltoid-lanceolate, with sharply acute tips.
 The lower bracts measure 1–2 cm long by 3–5 mm wide.
 The inflorescence is compact, with an overall rounded shape, and measures about 3–4 cm in diameter.
 The inflorescence usually has three major branches which may or may not subsequently rebranch once, and the terminal branches contain 3 to 5 flowers, held on pedicels 2–5 mm long.

 On the flower, the sepals are deltoid to deltoid-ovate with acute tips, measuring 2–2.5 mm long.
 The petals are somewhat spreading from the base, with the tips curving outward.
 Petals are narrowly ovate with acute tips, measuring 8–10 mm long by 3.5–4 mm wide, connate for 0.5 mm or less.
 The petals are white, but somewhat flecked on the keel with red.
 The stamens measure about 5–6 mm long, and are adnate with the petals for 0.5–1.5 mm.
 The anthers are orange, and 1.5 mm.
 The carpels are 6–7 mm and connate for about 1 mm, spreading in age, with the styles 2 mm long.

 Characteristics

 D. anomala possesses slightly viscid (sticky) and odorous foliage, a trait only shared by the aptly-named Dudleya viscida.
 In comparison, anomala has smaller leaves, thinner caudices, and smaller, simpler inflorescences.

 Taxonomy

 Taxonomic history

 Anstruther Davidson first described the species as Stylophyllum anomalum in 1928, based on a specimen collected by Robert Kessler from North Coronado Island and deposited in the herbarium of the Los Angeles County Museum by Davidson.
-Harald August Fröderström described Stylophyllum insulare based on a specimen collected by Marcus E. Jones from the Coronado Islands in 1926.
+Harald Fröderström described Stylophyllum insulare based on a specimen collected by Marcus E. Jones from the Coronado Islands in 1926.
 This name later became a homonym, so it was changed to Stylophyllum coronatum.
 Philip A. Munz also observed this species on the Coronado Islands, referring to it as Echeveria virens.

 Reid Moran wrote a more complete description of the species in 1943, and recognized it as a Dudleya, creating the current combination.